Endorsements for the March 17, 2026 Primary Election

-*The below endorsements were approved at the November 2025 House of Representatives Meeting
+*The below endorsements were approved by the CCCTU House of Representatives

 US Congress 2nd: Robert Peters